 PIT BULLS ARE A DANGER TO PEOPLE

-Pit bull attacks on humans in the U.S. have reached an epidemic level, increasing 773 percent from 2007-2014.
+Pit bull attacks on humans in the U.S. have reached an epidemic level.
 In a 30-year study of dog attacks in Canada and the US, 3394 people were attacked by dogs in a fatal and disfiguring manner.
 2113 or 60% of the attacks were by pit bulls and pit bull mixes.

 PIT BULLS ARE DANGEROUS TO FAMILIES

 Pit bulls are not suitable family dogs.
-A study of fatal dog attacks between 1990 and 2007 found that 85% of pit bull victims were children, and 48% of people killed by pit bulls in 2014 were family members.
-Approximately 85% of victims are under 13 years old and most are under 3.
+In 2020, 46 dog attacks resulted in human death: 15 child victims, 3 victims (ages 10-18) and 28 adult victims.
 The majority of pit bull attacks are triggered by small, everyday movements: answering a phone, reaching for TV remote, opening a purse, opening a car door, slipping on ice, sitting down on a bed, reading a Bible, and taking down a Christmas tree.
 View details of unprovoked triggers.
 The number of attacks has rapidly increased as more pit bulls of unknown backgrounds are adopted.
-From 1991 to 1998, pit bulls averaged nearly 3 deaths per year, while from 2007 to 2014, pit bulls averaged 21 deaths per year.

 PIT BULLS ARE A COMMUNITY ISSUE